 Pinterest is a shopaholic’s paradise, so make sure to inform your loyal customers about your page.
 This will help you to foster these relationships, and it will benefit customers who want access to new inventory.
 Follow users who re-pin your content, or purchase items from your site.
 For more shameless self-promotion, share your Pinterest link on your other social media pages.

 Pinterest is user friendly, and once you determine your page’s style, you’ll be able to curate your retail items in an organized digital space.
-Using Pinterest for business marketing will give you another way to advertise your retail store and gain new customers.
+Learning how to use Pinterest for business marketing will give you another way to advertise your retail store and gain new customers.
 Aside from being an excellent way to promote your retail business, it is a platform you can have fun with.
 Happy pinning!